leftwm/leftwm/README.md

 LeftWM comes packaged with a couple default plain themes.
 There is also a [community repository for sharing themes](https://github.com/leftwm/leftwm-community-themes)

 For more information about themes checkout our theme guide [here](https://github.com/leftwm/leftwm/tree/master/themes).

+### Dependencies
+While LeftWM has very few dependencies this isn't always the case for themes.
+Themes typically require the following to be installed.
+But this is up to the author of the theme and could be different.
+List of common dependencies for Themes:
+- feh
+- compton or picom
+- (Some kind of bar, different for each theme)
+    - polybar
+    - xmobar
+    - lemonbar
+    - conky